-A virtual event solution that aligns to your event goals will be one of the most important investments you make when creating your virtual event budget.
-You’ll want to consider how your virtual event technology fits into your existing event and marketing technology, the experience for both speakers and attendees, as well as the data captured during your event.
-Your event goals should align with technology capabilities.
+A virtual event platform that aligns to your event goals will be one of the most important investments you make when creating your virtual event budget.
+You’ll want to consider how your virtual event technology fits into your existing event marketing stack, the experience for both speakers and attendees, as well as the data captured during your event.
+Your event goals should align with the technology capabilities.

 AV Production and Services

-Ok.
 This is the meat and potatoes of what we're talking about in this post.
-As we've already discussed (unless you're just skimming through this post, which is totally fine!), a virtual event AV production team is a crucial investment that can help elevate the attendee experience and streamline the behind-the-scenes operations.
+As we've already discussed, a virtual event AV production team is a crucial investment that can help elevate the attendee experience and streamline the behind-the-scenes operations.
 When it comes to budgetary items, you'll want to earmark some funds for AV personnel, equipment, or both depending on your needs.